Gothic art: Etymology

 Which the torrents of barbary spewed forth.

-In its beginning, Gothic art was initially called "French work" (Opus Francigenum), thus attesting the priority of France in the creation of this style.
+In its beginning, Gothic art was initially called "French work" (Opus Francigenum), thus attesting to the priority of France in the creation of this style.

 Painting

-Painting in a style that can be called Gothic did not appear until about 1200, nearly 50 years after the origins of Gothic architecture and sculpture.
+Painting in the Gothic style did not exist until around 1200, over 50 years after the beginnings of Gothic architecture and sculpture.
 The transition from Romanesque to Gothic is very imprecise and not at all a clear break, and Gothic ornamental detailing is often introduced before much change is seen in the style of figures or compositions themselves.
 Then figures become more animated in pose and facial expression, tend to be smaller in relation to the background of scenes, and are arranged more freely in the pictorial space, where there is room.
 This transition occurs first in England and France around 1200, in Germany around 1220 and Italy around 1300.
 Painting during the Gothic period was practiced in four primary media: frescos, panel paintings, manuscript illumination and stained glass.

-Frescoes
+Frescos

-Frescoes continued to be used as the main pictorial narrative craft on church walls in southern Europe as a continuation of early Christian and Romanesque traditions.
+Frescos continued to be used as the main pictorial narrative craft on church walls in southern Europe as a continuation of early Christian and Romanesque traditions.
 An accident of survival has given Denmark and Sweden the largest groups of surviving church wall paintings in the Biblia pauperum style, usually extending up to recently constructed cross vaults.
 In both Denmark and Sweden, they were almost all covered with limewash after the Reformation which has preserved them, but some have also remained untouched since their creation.
 Among the finest examples from Denmark are those of the Elmelunde Master from the Danish island of Møn who decorated the churches of Fanefjord, Keldby and Elmelunde.
 Albertus Pictor is arguably the most well-known fresco artist from the period working in Sweden.
 Examples of Swedish churches with well-preserved frescos include Tensta, Gökhem and Anga churches.